RebeccaCrecelius/100-days-of-code/log.md

 ### Day 42: March 23, 2024

 **Today's Progress**: Replaced the placeholder image with the Twemary logotype.
+Added drop shadow to buttons using CSS.
 Resized as needed.
 Continued aligning buttons.
 Added additional media queries.

 **Thoughts**: Adjusting the padding and margins seems to assist with the button alignment.